Plant-Based Eating: Optimizing your nutrition?

 In a position paper published by the Academy of Nutrition and Dietetics, in which an independent and systematic review of all the research on vegetarian-based diets was evaluated, the organization concluded that well-planned vegetarian diets are completely healthful and nutritionally adequate for people throughout all stages of life and that they have a number of health advantages, including lower blood cholesterol levels, lower risk of heart disease, lower blood pressure levels, and lower risk of hypertension and type 2 diabetes.

-In addition, vegetarians tend to have a lower body weight and lower overall cancer rates, lower intakes of saturated fat and cholesterol, and higher levels of dietary ﬁber, magnesium, potassium, vitamins C and E, folate, carotenoids, ﬂavonoids, and other phytochemicals.
+In addition, vegetarians tend to have lower body weight and lower overall cancer rates, lower intakes of saturated fat and cholesterol, and higher levels of dietary ﬁber, magnesium, potassium, vitamins C and E, folate, carotenoids, ﬂavonoids, and other phytochemicals.

 A Healthier Diet for the Planet

 There’s no doubt that our human ancestry withstood the test of time thanks to its hunter-gatherer traditions.
-While we typically conjure up images of cavemen brandishing hand-crafted spears in pursuit of wild beasts, archaeologists like to remind us that early humans were probably prey more often than predator.
+While we typically conjure up images of cavemen brandishing hand-crafted spears in pursuit of wild beasts, archaeologists like to remind us that early humans were probably prey more often than predators.

-Plants were a much safer source of nourishment and early humans gathered an abundance of plant materials along their pursuit for survival.
+Plants were a much safer source of nourishment and early humans gathered an abundance of plant materials along with their pursuit for survival.
 Our early ancestors certainly relied upon animal foods such as game, fowl, and fish to supplement their plant food diets, but today’s world is vastly different.

-The animal foods they consumed were wild, lean and rich in omega-3 fatty acids, but today’s meat supply is based on a modern system of confined animal feeding operations.
+The animal foods they consumed were wild, lean, and rich in omega-3 fatty acids, but today’s meat supply is based on a modern system of confined animal feeding operations.

 In a CAFO, animals are pressed together so tightly they can barely move, where they will live short, miserable lives, caked in manure and fed a grain diet laced with antibiotics they were never meant to eat—all for the purpose of providing cheap meat to the masses.